 - Safe community

 - Highly diverse and well-educated population

 - Great schools with school choice for parents

 - Plentiful and expanding shopping, dining, entertainment and recreational offerings

 Maricopa’s major construction boom of the mid 2000s resulted in a community where 99% of all homes built in Maricopa are single-family detached units.

 Compared to the Greater Phoenix region, homeownership in Maricopa is more affordable.

-Home prices in Maricopa are on average 20 to 25 percent less than comparable homes in other metro markets, and these homes are larger, newer, and in safe neighborhoods.
+Home prices in Maricopa are 22.7% less than comparable homes in the Phoenix Metro, and these homes are larger, newer and in safe neighborhoods.